Hearts in Dixie

-Hearts in Dixie, a 1929 American film starring Stepin Fetchit, was one of the first (All-Talking) sound films, big-studio productions to boast a predominantly African-American cast.
-This musical film celebrates African-American music and dance.
+Hearts in Dixie is a 1929 American pre-Code musical drama film starring Stepin Fetchit, was one of the first (all-talking) sound films, big-studio productions to boast a predominantly African-American cast.
+This film celebrates African-American music and dance.
 It was released by Fox Film Corporation just months before the release of Hallelujah!, another all-black musical released by competitor Metro-Goldwyn-Mayer.
 The director of Hearts in Dixie was Paul Sloane.
 Walter Weems wrote the screenplay, and William Fox was producer.

 Synopsis

 The film has no overarching storyline, consisting of a series of unconnected scenes celebrating the advent of sound technology in the context of "black music".

 Hearts in Dixie unfolds as a series of sketches of life among American blacks.
 Although the characters are not slaves, they are nevertheless racial stereotypes in terms of the contemporary white images of the period.